menzHSE/mlx-cifar-10-cnn/README.md

 # mlx-cifar-10-cnn
-Small CIFAR-10 / CIFAR-100 CNN implementation in Apple mlx.
-Used to try-out the first public version of https://github.com/ml-explore/mlx.
-It heavily borrows from the CIFAR example in https://github.com/ml-explore/mlx-examples
+Small CIFAR-10 / CIFAR-100 CNN ResNet-like implementation in Apple mlx, see https://github.com/ml-explore/mlx.

 See https://github.com/menzHSE/torch-cifar-10-cnn for (more or less) the same model being trained using PyTorch.